Mano-j/DXC-Hospital-Management/README.md

 ## Features
 ### Homepage
 - The receptionist can add the patient details in the index page.
 - The details of the patients assigned with doctor for the current session is shown in the index page.
-This is shown only for the current day as to look clean.
+This is shown only for the current day for a cleaner look.
 - These details are updated after the page is refreshed or another patient is submitted.

 ### Assigining Doctors (Automatic)
-- The background scheduling process schedules the patients to the doctors based in their availability.
-If the doctors are not available the are put into an waiting queue.
+- The background scheduling process schedules the patients to the doctors based on their availability.
+If the doctors are not available they are put into an waiting queue.
 - The patients in the queue are alloted doctors once a doctor finishes his scheduled appointment with the current patient he is handling.
 - The patients allotment is done with priority assigned to the patients based on their health status.
 - Depending on the type of the case (Emergency, Urgent, Normal) the patients in the queue are alloted doctors.